Codecademy/docs/content/python/encyclopedia/strings-in-python.md

 Title: "Strings in Python"
 Subjects:
   - "Code Foundations"
+  - "Computer Science"
-  - "Welcome Series"
+  - "Data Science"
 Tags:
   - "Strings"
-  - "Arrays"
-  - "Classes"
+  - "Lists"
-  - "Types"
+  - "Data Types"
 Catalog Content:
   - https://www.codecademy.com/learn/learn-python-3"
 ---

-## What is a String?

 In Python, as in other programming languages, a `string` is a data type that refers to simple text.
 A `string` is designated with either double quotes or single quotes: